 The Rochester Public Library (RPL) has so much to offer the city and surrounding area.
-Here at Rochester Mom, we have compiled a list of programs and information that are offered at RPL, to help you and your family make the most of this incredible, free resource.
-Read on to learn more (see what we did there?).
+We have compiled a list of programs and information that are offered at RPL, to help you and your family make the most of this incredible, free resource.
+Read on to learn more.
 There’s always something great happening at the library.
 We hope that you are able to find something that fits your family’s needs.
 Happy Reading!

 A Quick Start Guide to the Library